parenj/ITF17aLogSimAKR77/README.md

 # ITF17aLogSim
 Simulation of logical functions in Python.
-Example projekt in order to learn OO.
+Example project in order to learn OO.